US retail spending in brick-and-mortar stores hit $5.15 trillion in 2021—the strongest growth rate the industry has seen since 2011.

 Depending on the type of inventory count you’re doing, not everything in your stockroom will need to be counted.

-Prepare a list of which items do and don’t need to be counted in advance.
-Give each team member a list of SKUs to count and a list of those not to count.
-You’ll prevent people double-counting or missing important items, and have high inventory accuracy.
+Prepare in advance a list of which items do and don’t need to be counted.
+Give each team member a list of SKUs to count, and a list of those not to count.
+You’ll prevent people from double-counting or missing important items, and have high inventory accuracy.

 Excluded items might be:

 - Products that have been sold and are waiting to be collected by a customer

 - SKUs already counted in a recent inventory cycle count

 - Merchandise that isn’t for sale yet